edithMontes/edithMontes/README.md

 - 👋 Hi, I’m @edithMontes
 - 👀 I’m interested in learning backend technologies
-- 🌱 I’m currently learning NodeJS and express framework
+- 🌱 I’m currently learning Python and Django
 - 💞️ I’m looking to collaborate on projects that allow me to learn new things as backend developer e.g. create Rest APIs, involve in data science, etc.
 - 📫 How to reach me ...just contact me by email (edith.monts@gmail.com)